dclambert/pyensemble/README.md

 Hillclimbing can be performed using accuracy, rmse, cross entropy or F1 score.

-If the object is initialized with the _models_ parameter equal to None, the object tries to load a fitted ensemble from the database specified.
+If the object is initialized with the _model_ parameter equal to None, the object tries to load a fitted ensemble from the database specified.

 ####__test_ensemble.py__

-A test harness to run ensemble selection on the [Letter][let_id] dataset.
+A test harness to run ensemble selection on the [Letter](http://archive.ics.uci.edu/ml/datasets/Letter+Recognition) dataset.
 The letter identification problem is reduced to a binary problem by dividing the alphabet in half.

 The user can choose from the following candidate models: